pschool-in/curriculum/content/grammar/pronoun/pronoun-group.md

 (pronoun-2)

-Drag the given words and put it in the right boxes.
+Drag and drop the given words in the right boxes.

 Pronoun